 - To a large pot or dutch oven, add ground turkey and olive oil.
 Over medium high heat, break up turkey, and cook until browned.

 - Meanwhile, cover sweet potatoes with water.
 Add salt.
-Bring to a boil and simmer until tender.
+Bring to a boil and simmer until tender (about 20 minutes).
 Turn off heat.

-- Add onion and garlic to browned ground turkey.
+- Meanwhile add onion and garlic to browned ground turkey.
 Cook until onion is translucent and mixture is fragrant.
 Add cumin, allspice, and paprika.
 Stir and cook until spices are completely incorporated.

 - Add zucchini and bell pepper.
 Stir and cook 3-5 minutes until they start to soften.